 Probably the best way to understand the importance of goal-setting is when we relate this to cooking.
 To prepare a dish, we need to obtain a list of ingredients.
 Once we acquire them, we have to strictly follow the defined steps in a recipe.
 When we do everything as mentioned in the receipt, we’ll eventually end up with a meal.

 This explanation perfectly relates to settings goals.
 If you don’t have an idea of what you’re going to do, become, you’ll become something.
 It might be good or bad, you can’t really know from the start.
-However, when you know what you want – have a goal.
+However, when you know what you want – you have a goal.
 You know what path to take, what skills to learn, what things to acquire.
 The combination of all these things will lead you to the desired place.

 The Devil hates people who have goals.
 He doesn’t have power over them.
 He can’t control them because they know what they are doing.

-Faith – The Foundation Of All Great Achievements
+Lesson #5: Faith – The Foundation Of All Great Achievements

 The world’s greatest achievements become a reality only after a series of defeats.
 One of the most mentioned examples is the journey Thomas Edison took.
-He failed more than 10,000 times till he figured out how exactly to harvest electricity from the mother nature.
+He failed more than 10,000 times till he finally figured out how exactly to harvest electricity from mother nature.
 This miracle was revealed to him thanks to his firm belief, that he can accomplish his goal.